-This list of the 10 free things to do in Samui (or almost free) gives you a great opportunity to discover some of the most iconic landmarks on the island without spending too much of your hard-earned cash.
-Those of you who have a taste for adventure and exploration will just need 200 baht per day to spend on a motorbike to discover all of these wonderful attractions.
+This list of cheap things to do in Samui (or almost free) gives you a great opportunity to discover some of the most iconic landmarks on the island without spending too much of your hard-earned cash.
+Those of you who have a taste for adventure and exploration will just need a small amount of baht per day to spend on a motorbike to discover all of these wonderful attractions.

 From secret beaches to splendid Buddhist temples and from outstanding panoramic viewpoints to kinky rock formations, Koh Samui has a good range of attractions that can be visited even if you’re on a budget.
-Check out below the 10 best of them…
+Check out the best of them below…

 - Ang Thong Adventure Tour

 - Ko Tao & Ko Nang Yuan Snorkeling Tour